Nuclear Thermal Rockets

 The concept of nuclear propulsion dates back to the mid-20th century, during the heyday of space exploration dreams and ambitions.
 In the early 1960s, the United States initiated the Nuclear Engine for Rocket Vehicle Application (NERVA) program, a groundbreaking effort aimed at developing nuclear thermal propulsion technology.
 The NERVA program focused on creating a reliable and efficient nuclear rocket engine that could drastically reduce travel times to outer planets and enable human missions to destinations previously deemed unreachable.

-The NERVA program achieved significant milestones, including successful ground tests of nuclear rocket engines.
+The NERVA program achieved significant milestones, including successful ground tests of nuclear thermal rocket engine.
 However, despite the promising advancements, the program was eventually shelved due to changing political priorities, budget constraints, and public concerns about nuclear technology.
 As a result, nuclear thermal propulsion technology was largely put on the backburner for several decades.

 Underlying Principles of Nuclear Thermal Rockets